 * No late papers will be accepted after the last day of the semester’s classes.

 * Any late papers will lose points for each day they are late.

 * Do not plagiarize, fabricate, or submit work you have done for another class.
 Cite all sources in your paper correctly.
 If you cut and paste material from the Internet without quote marks or a citation, that is plagiarism.
 If you paraphrase another’s material, make sure to properly cite the source.

 I do not tolerate plagiarism or fabrication of any kind.
 You should adhere to the University’s policy on cheating and plagiarism.
 If you are caught breaking this policy, you will be prosecuted to the full extent that the policy allows.
 You should adhere to the highest possible standards of ethical behavior for this class.

-- All assignments must be typed in the form requested and should contain your name, the date, and the assignment topic in the upper left-hand corner.
-(No folders or binders are necessary for assignments.
-Just staple the pages together.)
+- All assignments must be created in the form requested and should contain your name, the date, and the assignment topic in the upper left-hand corner.

 - Follow the rubrics for each assignment carefully.